 - Outdoor Adventures

 Thanks to its warm weather, lush landscape, and incredible wildlife, there is no shortage of adventure in Costa Rica!
-From leisure activities such as bird-watching or relaxing in a hot spring, to adrenaline-inducing activities such as walking high in the sky on an aerial bridge or white water rafting through fierce rapids, any adventurer will fall in love with the outdoor lifestyle that awaits you.
+From leisurely bird-watching or relaxing in a hot spring to adrenaline-inducing activities such as walking high in the sky on an aerial bridge or white water rafting through fierce rapids, any adventurer will fall in love with the outdoor lifestyle that awaits you.
 Check out our Costa Rica tour to get ideas for your trip!

 Already booked on one of our packages to Costa Rica?
 See everything you need to know before you go.

 Capital: San José

 According to the Center for Disease Control, there are no other required vaccinations for travel to Costa Rica, but immunization against typhoid and hepatitis is recommended.
 Also ask your doctor about malaria suppressants if you will be visiting the Pacific southwest region or the Caribbean shoreline.
 Be sure to take insect repellent and suncreen!

 Costa Rica is a year-round destination.
 Temperatures in San Jose and the Central Highlands are mild and springlike.
 The mountains can be cool at night.
 Coastal areas tend to be hot and steamy, but hot and dry in the Pacific northwest.